-Admittance is by Holy Cross ID card only.
-Guests must be signed-in by a Holy Cross student and that student is responsible for the conduct of these individuals.
-All dances will be chaperoned by at least six adults and the class moderators.
-Police officers are also hired for all dances.
+School dances are events for students of Holy Cross High School.
+Guests must be pre-approved, and a guest form must be completed prior to the event.
+Guests must be signed in by a Holy Cross student and that student is responsible for the conduct of these individuals.
+All dances will be chaperoned.
 The following also applies:

-- Student appearance and dress must be in good taste. - Once a student leaves the dance they will not be readmitted - Dancing must be in good taste. - The use of tobacco is prohibited. - The "Substance Abuse Policy" will be enforced (see page 27).
+- Student appearance and dress must be in good taste. - Dancing must be in good taste. - The use of tobacco is prohibited. - The "Substance Abuse Policy" will be enforced (see page 26). - Students are not permitted to leave the dance until the event is over.

-Violations of school/dance rules could result in penalties ranging from detention to expulsion as determined by the principal and the dean of students.
+Violations of school/dance rules could result in penalties ranging from detention to expulsion as determined by administration.

-17. Probationary Status
+17. Student Transfers and Probationary Status

-All transfers to Holy Cross High School are placed on probationary status for a one-year period.
+All transfers to Holy Cross High School must complete a transfer meeting and sign a contract before they begin classes at HCHS.
+Transfer students are placed on probationary status for a one-year period.
 Students may also be placed on probationary status for academic or disciplinary reasons.
 The progress of students on probation will be reviewed.
 During this period, the student must show satisfactory attendance, academic progress, and conduct or risk a review of their enrollment status.